chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 </html>
 ```

-This shows that `incert` built the certificate into the `curl` container as expected and it was able to reach the Nginx container.
+This shows that `incert` built the certificate into the `curl` container as expected and it was able to reach the nginx container.

 ## Learn more